clemcoste/Agent-Based-Modeling_Hunting-and-Poaching/README.md

-# Agent-Based-Modeling_Hunting-and-Poaching
-The model is about hunting, poaching and species reproduction.
-It tends to show the impact of hunting and/or poaching on two kind of species : one consider as pest and very invasive (boars) and one which is protected (wolves).
+# Agent Based Modeling - Hunting and Poaching on boars and wolves

 ## WHAT IS IT?

 The model is about hunting, poaching and species reproduction.
-It tends to show the impact of hunting and/or poaching on two kind of species : one consider as pest and very invasive (boars) and one which is protected (wolves).
+It tends to show the impact of hunting and/or poaching on two kind of species : one considered as pest and very invasive (boars) and one which is protected (wolves).

 ## CONTEXT